A New Management Paradigm

 A Lesson from Marching Band

-As a high school student, I was privileged to be part of a highly skilled marching band.
+As a teenager, I was privileged to be part of a highly skilled marching band.
 I loved the thrill of stepping onto the field for competition, energized by the crowd, having rehearsed for hours and hours under the hot sun.
 I loved the precision, the discipline, and the mutual trust between bandmates.
 We used keen hearing and observation to produce music that was beautiful and precise while executing complex formations.
 That experience is the most powerful memory of my youth.

 Problems with Traditional Management